BM in Performance - Jazz Studies

 Students in the jazz concentration will divide their 24 credit hours of applied music equally between classical applied studies and jazz applied studies by taking either a 2-credit or a 1-credit lesson in each area every semester.

-Vocal jazz students must take a jazz jury every semester and are expected to pass level 3 prior to giving their Senior Recital.
-They must take a Proficiency Level I classical jury at the end of two semesters of study, and a Proficiency Level II classical jury at the end of four semesters of study.
-In addition, they must perform at least two classical pieces in Recital Class, MUS 442.
+Students majoring in vocal jazz performance must take a jury every semester with the exception of the semester in which they perform the Senior Recital.
+The typical sequence would allow for a check jury in the fall semester and a level jury in the spring semester.
+Students must take a classical Proficiency Level 1 jury at the end of two semesters of study, and a classical Proficiency Level 2 jury at the end of four semesters of study.
+In addition, they must perform at least two classical pieces in Recital Class.
 The first classical piece will be performed prior to the completion of their sophomore year and the second prior to the completion of their senior year.

 Students should take a minimum of .5 credits of the appropriate section of MUS 406 Chamber Music - Jazz during each of their first two academic years.
 Students who are not selected for MUS 407 Jazz Ensemble may substitute additional credits of MUS 406 Chamber Music - Jazz with permission of the director of jazz studies.
 Guitarists and pianists may fulfill the Major Ensemble requirement by taking MUS 452 Accompanying or any small ensemble outside the jazz idiom.